The Voice Kids (British TV series) series 4

 The Voice Kids is a British television music competition to find new singing talent.
 The fourth series began airing on 11 July 2020, being broadcast on a weekly basis on ITV.
 As with the previous three series, it is hosted by Emma Willis.
-Danny Jones, Pixie Lott and will.i.am will return as coaches, but Jessie J has been replaced by Paloma Faith, who was also previously a coach on the adult version of the show.
+Danny Jones, Pixie Lott and will.i.am will return as coaches, but Jessie J was replaced by Paloma Faith, who was also previously a coach on the adult version of the show.

 Due to the COVID-19 pandemic, the pre-recorded episodes - featuring the auditions, battle rounds and semi-final - were filmed a few weeks before the nationwide lockdown in March 2020.
 On 7 August 2020, it was announced that the final would be pre-recorded on 22 August 2020 and broadcast a week later on 29 August 2020, with a virtual audience with households invited to apply to watch the episode and vote for their winner.
 Justine Afante won the competition and Pixie Lott was the winning coach, marking her third victory, becoming the only UK coach in any variation to win more than 2 seasons.